victoryosiobe/kingchop/README.md

 ```

 ---

-##### **addToExceptions**
+### **addToExceptions**

 **Default**: null.

-**Purpose**: Exceptions are words, or abrevations that ends or begin with delimiters like '!?.'.
+**Purpose**: Exceptions are words, or abrevations that ends or begin with delimeters like '!?.'.
 This option adds more exceptions to the existing exceptions after filtering possible duplicates.

-**Example**: in the string, 'Prof. Victory Osiobe', Prof there, is in the existing exceptions list, but what they do is that they offset the rules, by ignoring them and the delimiters surrounding them, helping to not break by the delimiters that starts or follow them.
+**Example**: in the string, 'Prof. Victory Osiobe', Prof there, is in the existing exceptions list, but what they do is that they offset the rules, by ignoring them and the delimeters surrounding them, helping to not break by the delimeters that starts or follow them.

 **More**: here are the list of existing exceptions, `['Dr', 'etc', 'Jr', 'M', 'Mgr', 'Mr', 'Mrs', 'Ms', 'Mme', 'Mlle', 'Prof', 'Sr', 'St', 'p', 'pp', 'pst', 'dj', 'po']`.
 There's no need to add the delimeters with them, as Kingchop takes care of that.
 For more coverage, they are set to case insensitive.